SnootyMonkey/coming-soon/README.md

 All the text on the landing page can be configured in a simple text file.
 Most of the style elements can be configured as well using the same file, and of course you can go beyond the configuration and change all the HTML and CSS to put whatever you'd like on the page.

-The above landing page and the following landing pages were configured using just the configuration file.
+The above landing page and the following landing pages were configured using just the configuration file with no coding.

 ![](http://coming-soon-resources.s3.amazonaws.com/coming-soon-example-2.png)